dylang/grunt-notify/README.md

 ##### Notify-Send

-*No install needed in Ubuntu.*
+*Nothing to install.*

-I created an Ubuntu virtual machine and it had `notify-send` in the path.
+I created an Ubuntu virutal machine and it had `notify-send` in the path.

 I don't use Linux frequently so I don't know if this utility is available for other distros.

 [notify-send man page](http://manpages.ubuntu.com/manpages/gutsy/man1/notify-send.1.html).

-`notify-send` has an addition `duration` option which takes a number seconds.
-The default is 3 seconds.

 #### Chrome